- Formal Gardens

 - Cafe or shop

-PLEASE NOTE: You cannot currently join as a Countryside Mobility member at this site, but if you are already a member you can use the Trampers without any further training.
+PLEASE NOTE: The Countryside Mobility hire system does not operate at this attraction and the Trampers are not owned or operated by Countryside Mobility.
+It is therefore not possible to become a member at this site, but if you are already a member you can use the Trampers without any further training.

 A fine Victorian country house created by one of England's richest commoners, William Gibbs, who built his fortune on fertiliser.
 2 Trampers are available for people to use to explore the gardens and parkland.

 Spiralling turrets and pinnacles adorn the roof, ornate stone carvings and church-like windows complete the Gothic look, giving the feel of a mysterious, fairytale mansion.
 Terraced lawns give way to spacious parkland filled with hundreds of trees collected by the family, and a glorious walled kitchen garden beyond.

 The estate and gardens are open every day.
 The house is open 7 days a week throughout the year (except Christmas Day).

 Plan your visit by car or public transport using the map below: